yeozhenhao/archangel-1/README.md

 10. Year of Study
 11. Faculty

 **2 Output CSVs** will have the same columns with a header.
-One CSV will show the accepted players, while the other CSV shoes the ones which were NOT accepted and have to be matched manually.\
+One CSV will show the accepted players, while the other CSV shows the ones which were NOT accepted and have to be matched manually.\
 Players will be arranged such that for each player row in the output .csv file, his/her Angel is in the row above and his/her Mortal is in the row below.